Canop/ddoc/website/src/examples.md

 ![bacon](img/examples/bacon.png)

-bacon's website looks a lot like the one of ddoc, except colors don't try to be neutral.
+bacon's website looks a lot like the one of ddoc, with different colors but the same layout.

 website: [https://dystroy.org/bacon](https://dystroy.org/bacon)